gabbypinto/US2024PresElectionTikToks/README.md

     - Updated the metadata collection script (metadata_collection.py)

-## Note
+## Requirements
-- It is required to obtain access to the TikTok Research API to collect the metadata via /script/metadata_collection.py
+It is required to obtain access to the TikTok Research API to collect the metadata via /script/metadata_collection.py

+## Contact
+Please email gpinto@usc.edu

 ## Memos